browserless/browserless/docs/RRWEB-CDP-CLIENT-FIX.md

 4. **Concurrent scrapers need unique identifiers** - Using "newest session" to find your session fails with multiple scrapers.
 Use `trackingId` parameter.

 5. **Multiple CDP connections to same browser work fine** - Browserless's internal Puppeteer and Pydoll's CDP connection don't interfere with each other.

+6. **Recording setup must not block session registration** - If `setupRecordingForAllTabs()` takes too long, the session is never added to `this.browsers` Map, causing state desync where limiter shows running jobs but `/sessions` returns empty.
+Use short `protocolTimeout` (10s) to fail fast.